alokwhitewolf/MultiObjectTracker/README.md

 Whenever the video is playing, you can press <kbd>d</kbd> key to delete instances of the object.
 Further instruction will appear on the terminal window

 You can always pause and resume the tracking.
-It doesn't lead to any lo
+It doesn't lead to any loss of tracker objects.

 Press <kbd>q</kbd> anytime to gracefully quit the code